ChainAgnostic/namespaces/tezos/caip2.md

 ## Syntax

-Blockchains in the "tezos" namespace are identified by their chain ID derived deterministically from a hash of their genesis block.
+Blockchains in the "tezos" namespace are identified by their chain ID derived deterministically from a short, prefixed Blake-2B hash of their genesis block.

 ### Reference Definition